Gateway Arch: Incidents

 A view of the Mississippi River from the observation room of the St. Louis Arch.

 On the morning of February 9, 2011, a National Park Service worker was injured while performing repairs on the south tram.
 The 55-year-old was working on the tram's electrical system when he was trapped between it and the arch wall for around 30 seconds, until being saved by other workers.
 Emergency officials treated the injured NPS employee at the arch's top before taking him to Saint Louis University Hospital in a serious condition.

-On March 24, 2011, around one hundred visitors were stranded in the observation area for 45 minutes after the doors of the south tram refused to close.
+On March 24, 2011, around one hundred visitors were stranded in the observation area for 45 minutes after the doors of the south tram refused to close; no one was hurt.
 The tourists were safely brought down the arch in the north tram, which had been closed that week so officials could upgrade it with a new computer system.
 The National Park Service later attributed the malfunction to a computer glitch associated with the new system, which had already been implemented with the south tram.
-No one was hurt in the occurrence.

 Around 2:15 p.m. local time on June 16, 2011, the arch's north tram stalled due to a power outage.
-The tram became stuck about 200 ft from the observation deck, and passengers eventually were told to climb the stairs to the observation area.
-It took National Park Service workers about one hour to manually pull the tram to the top, and the 40 trapped passengers were able to return down on the south tram, which had previously not been operating that day because there was not an abundance of visitors.
-An additional 120 people were at the observation deck at the time of the outage and also exited via the south tram.
-During the outage, visitors were stuck in the tram with neither lighting nor air conditioning.
 No one was seriously injured in the incident, but one visitor lost consciousness after suffering a panic attack, and a park ranger was taken away with minor injuries.
-The cause of the outage was not immediately known.